The Word Alive: Real (2013–2015)

-Dark Matter and departure of Holland and Shapiro (2015–2017)
+Dark Matter, and departure of Holland and Shapiro (2015–2017)

 The band announced they would be releasing their fourth studio album, Dark Matter, on March 18, 2016.
 The band also revealed the tracklist and a headlining North American tour with support from Fit for a King and Out Came the Wolves.
 The album's lead single, "Trapped", was released January 8.
+On February 19, the band released the second single "Sellout".
+On March 4, they released the third and final single "Made This Way".

 In March 2016, American band Rainey's Revenge got into an altercation with the tour manager for The Word Alive.
 In November 2016, Luke Holland announced he will be leaving the band at the end of 2016 after finishing their last tour of the year to pursue other musical endeavors.
+In conjunction with the announcement, on November 3, 2016, the band released the single "Overdose", and announced their Overdose Tour, taking place throughout November and December.

 In February 2017, the band announced that Matt Horn would be taking Holland's place as drummer.
-Shortly after, a new single "Misery" was released.
+Shortly after, the single "Misery" was released on March 10, 2017.
 On August 7, the band and Daniel Shapiro mutually announced they were parting ways due to a "new musical adventure" of Shapiro's.
 The next day, the band announced that they would be joining I Prevail on their "Rage on Stage Tour".
-We Came as Romans and Escape the Fate will also be joining the tour.
+We Came as Romans and Escape the Fate would also be joining the tour.